Financial-Times/origami/apps/website/_tutorials/manual-build.md

 </aside>

 So that we can see our progress as we build the page, now is the time to implement our build step.
 What we need is something to bundle the JavaScript we write, and compile Sass to CSS for the browser.
 But build steps may vary per application or team, so setting up build tools is out of scope for this tutorial.
-So we can focus on how to use Origami components we are going to use the <a href="https://github.com/Financial-Times/origami-workshop" class="o-typography-link--external">Origami Workshop tool</a>.
+So we can focus on how to use Origami components we are going to use the <a href="https://github.com/Financial-Times/origami-workshop">Origami Workshop tool</a>.

 As long as you have Node.js installed, you can run: